Hope+Wellness

 trauma and ptsd

-Trauma can have a profound impact on your mental health, relationships, and daily functioning.
-I specialize in trauma-informed care, including EMDR, to help clients process and heal from distressing experiences.
-Whether you have experienced childhood trauma, relationship trauma, or other significant life events, I will work to create a safe space where healing can occur at your own pace.
+Trauma can deeply affect your emotional health, relationships, and sense of safety.
+I provide trauma-informed care, including EMDR, to help individuals process distressing experiences and move toward healing.
+Whether you’ve experienced childhood trauma, relationship trauma, or other significant life events, I strive to create a compassionate, steady space where healing unfolds at your own pace.

 life transitions and identity exploration